nilshartmann/moderne-react-pattern/README.md

 docker-compose -f docker-compose-backend.yaml up -d
 ```

 If you're a Java ("fullstack") developer, you can launch the backend from your IDE by running the Spring Boot class `nh.recipify.TestBackendApplication`.
-This also automatically starts the postgres database using docker-compose.
-(Note that you need JDK21 and docker-compose installed)
+This also automatically starts the postgres database using Testcontainers.
+(Note that you need JDK21 installed)

 In either way, the backend runs on http://localhost:8080.

-## Running the frontend
+## Running the SPA frontend

 The frontend is a Single-Page-Application built with Vite and uses [pnpm](https://pnpm.io/) as package manager.